SumoLogic/sumologic-documentation/docs/cse/administration/create-a-custom-tag-schema.md

 ## About tags in Cloud SIEM

-Tags are metadata you can attach to Insights, Signals, Entities, and Rules.
+Tags are metadata you can attach to insights, signals, entities, and rules.
 Tags are useful for adding context to these Cloud SIEM items.
 You can also search for and filter items by tag.
 There are two types of tags: *keyword tags*, which are arbitrary, freeform strings; and *schema keys*, which are predefined key-value pairs.
-Cloud SIEM provides built-in schemas keys that display in the Cloud SIEM UI with a Sumo label, as shown in the example below.
+Cloud SIEM provides built-in schemas keys that display in the Cloud SIEM UI with a Sumo Logic label, as shown in the example below.
 You can’t edit the built-in schemas.

 <img src={useBaseUrl('img/cse/built-in-tags.png')} alt="Built-in schema keys" style={{border: '1px solid gray'}} width="800"/>